Slackware: Hardware architectures

 Historically, Slackware concentrated solely on the IA-32 architecture and releases were available as 32-bit only.
 However, starting with Slackware 13.0, a 64-bit x86_64 variant is available and officially supported in symmetrical development with the 32-bit platform.
 Prior to the release of Slackware64 users wanting 64-bit were required to use unofficial ports such as slamd64.

 Slackware is also available for the IBM S/390 architecture in the form of Slack/390 and for the ARM architecture under Slackware ARM (originally known as 'ARMedslack').
 Both ports have been declared "official" by Patrick Volkerding.
 However, the S/390 port is still at version 10.0 for the stable version and 11.0 for the testing/developmental version, and has had no updates since 2009.
 Also, on May 7, 2016, the developer of Slackware ARM announced 14.1 will be EOL on September 1, 2016, and development of -current will cease with the release of 14.2, however support for 14.2 will be maintained for the foreseeable future.
 The EOL announcement for 14.1 was added to the changelog on June 25, 2016, and the EOL announcement for 14.2 was added to the changelog on December 21, 2022.

 In July 2016, the developer of Slackware ARM announced that the development and build tools had been enhanced to reduce the manual effort involved in maintaining the ARM port, and proceeded to announce that a 32-bit hardware floating port was in development.
 The port was released in August 2016 in "current" form.

 On 28 December 2020 work began on porting Slackware to the 64-bit ARM architecture (known as 'AArch64'), with the initial Hardware Model targets being the PINE64's RockPro64 and Pinebook Pro.
-It was functionally complete by May 2021, and has many improvements over the original design and implementation of the ARM port - particularly in regards to the management and enablement of new Hardware Models by the Slackware ARM community.
+It was functionally complete by May 2021, and has many improvements over the original design and implementation of the ARM port - particularly in regard to the management and enablement of new Hardware Models by the Slackware ARM community.
 Additionally, the boot and installation processes were improved significantly - making the installation process far easier and more streamlined.